NG-ZORRO/ng-zorro-antd/components/page-header/doc/index.en-US.md

 cols: 1
 ---

-The header is used to declare the theme of the page, which contains the most important information that the user is concerned about.
+A header with common actions and design elements built in.

 ## When To Use

-Use when you need the user to quickly understand what the current page is and what its features are.
+PageHeader can be used to highlight the page topic, display important information about the page, and carry the action items related to the current page (including page-level operations, inter-page navigation, etc.) It can also be used as inter-page navigation.

 ```ts
 import { NzPageHeaderModule } from 'ng-zorro-antd/page-header';